Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 Notes
 -----

-- A batch edit is provided to sort images before other files (pdf, xml...) that are associated to an item (Items > check box items > edit button).
-- The plugin works fine for a standard usage, but the images server may be improved for requests made outside of the Universal Viewer when OpenLayersZoom is used.
-Without it, a configurable limit should be set (10 MB by default).
 - If an item has no file, the viewer is not able to display it, so a check is automatically done.
 - Media: Currently, no image should be available in the same item.